Program Overview summer 2020

-The roman frotress is a colossal building of almost 7000 square meters, perfectly visible from satellite images and one of the largest preserved in Spain from Roman times.
+The roman frotress is a colossal building of almost 7000 square meters a rectangle of 297x244feet) perfectly visible from satellite images and one of the largest preserved in Spain from Roman times.
 To make it simple to understand, it is roughly the size of a soccer field and would have been bigger in its times than the forum of Segóbriga or the amphitheater of Tarraco, the capital of the main Roman province of Hispania.
 Have four square towers of 37x37 feet in the corners.
 The building stands on top of a small hill and it is part of a settlement about 35 acres.

 Roman Fortress is known for the excavations that took place on the 70s, led by Professor M. Sadek of the University of Guelph, Ontario, Canada.
 Thanks to those works the large building with four towers was discovered, although researchers could not determine when or what might it have been built for.
 In 1973 the excavations were abandoned and 40 years later we return to the site trying, with modern techniques, to understand the reasons that led to the construction of such an exceptional structure and the historical context in which it was made.

 The Excavation Project is conducted by ArchaeoSpain directors and licensed by the Directorate General of Culture of the Ministry of Education, Culture and Sports of the Regional Government of Castilla/La Mancha, Spain.